Wolfgang Schäuble: Political career

 Schäuble's political career began in 1961 with him joining the Junge Union ("Young Union"), the youth division of the CDU.
 During his studies he served as chairman of the Ring Christlich-Demokratischer Studenten (Association of Christian-Democrat Students, RCDS), in Hamburg and Freiburg.
 In 1965 Schäuble also became a member of the CDU.
 From 1969 to 1972, he was district chairman of the Junge Union in South Baden.
 From 1976 to 1984, he served as chairman of the CDU National Committee for Sport.

-Member of Parliament, 1972 to present
+Member of Parliament, 1972 to 2023

-Schäuble has been a member of the Bundestag since 1972.
+Schäuble first became a member of the Bundestag in 1972.
 On 21 October 2017, Schäuble became the longest serving member of parliament in German history overtaking August Bebel, who had been a member of the North German Reichstag and the Reichstag from 1867 until 1881 and from 1883 until 1913.
 From 1981 to 1984 he was parliamentary whip of the CDU/CSU group and in November 1991 he became its chairman.
-Schäuble gave up this position in 2000 as another consequence of the financing scandal.
+Schäuble gave up this position as chairman in 2000 as another consequence of the financing scandal.
 Between October 2002 and 2005, Schäuble served as the parliamentary group's deputy chairman, under the leadership of Angela Merkel.

 Schäuble has always been elected to the Bundestag by means of winning an electorate seat, rather than through a list placing in Germany's system of proportional political representation.